 To commence a lawsuit requires timely legal document filing within Louisiana personal injury claim deadlines, complex motions and interrogatories, courtroom hearings and presentation to a judge, and when there’s no other option, a trial before a jury.

 As your personal injury law firm, we’ll discuss what happened, learn the details of your case, and provide you with superior service and skilled legal representation backed by our full commitment to winning your case.
-And if you’re too injured to visit us, we’ll visit you in the hospital, at home, or a rehabilitation facility.
+And if you’re too injured to visit us, we’ll visit you in the hospital, at home, or in a rehabilitation facility.

 For expert, objective and respectful help recovering the fair legal compensation and Shreveport personal injury damages you deserve, call 318-716-HELP (318-716-4357), Northwest Louisiana’s premier personal injury law firm, Gordon & Gordon Law to schedule a free, no-obligation personal consultation in one of our Shreveport, Mansfield or Bossier City offices.
 As your personal injury law firm, we’ll never charge you a cent up-front because we work on a contingency basis which means we only get paid when you get paid.
-Or if you feel more comfortable, send us a message on our notepad, and someone from our office will be in touch with you promptly.
+Or if you feel more comfortable, send us a message on our website and someone from our office will be in touch with you promptly.